- Hi, my name is Zimkita Mabindla and I am a Chartered Accountant from South Africa.

 He was a little surprised by my sudden inquisitiveness about money and said, “You would have to study accounting and economics to learn about money”.

 He also emphasised that if I chose this route, I would be on my own as neither he nor my mom had experience in these subjects.

-I knew it would not be an easy path, but that very moment, I made up my mind and decided to pursue Accounting and finance.
+I knew it would not be an easy path, but at that very moment, I made up my mind and decided to pursue Accounting and finance.